jjamesstarkTestUser/utahCountyP45.github.io/index.md

 ## Delegate Notes

 Justin Stark, a county delegate, will be including all of his personal notes in this repository.
-This notes can be found [here](https://github.com/jjamesstark/ucP45/tree/master/Candidates/js_notes)
+These notes can be found [here](https://github.com/jjamesstark/ucP45/tree/master/Candidates/js_notes)